Two Kingdoms (Mark 15:1-15)

 I don’t know about Pilate’s sex life, but everything else that Nouwen mentions is what Pilate had, and what we long for too: the accumulation of wealth and power; the attainment of status and admiration; the best food and drink.
 Pilate had it all.
 He had everything that we spend our lives trying to get.
 We want the connections, the money, and the power.
 In this passage, Pilate embodies everything that we normally want for ourselves.

 But notice what happens in this passage.
 Pilate has all the advantages, but it’s Jesus who seems to be in control.
 We read in verse 10 that Pilate perceives that the real reason Jesus is on trial is because of the jealousy of the religious leaders.
 Pilate comes to an accurate conclusion about Jesus, and realizes that Jesus isn’t guilty of treason.
 It’s here that you begin to realize that what Pilate has is the appearance of power.
 He’s not a free man.
 In verses 6 to 15 he tries to free Jesus, but the crowd won’t let him.
-Look a little more carefully and you begin to see the problem with Pilate’s strength.
+Look a little more carefully, and you begin to see the problem with Pilate’s strength.

 He has access to the best that Jerusalem has to offer – but he hates the place.
 He has all the power, but he’s learned from the past to pick his battles.
 He’s already backed down from one battle with the Jewish people, and here again he gives in.
 It turns out he’s really not in control after all.
-Eventually he is removed from office and and travels in haste to Rome to defend himself against charges.
+Eventually he is removed from office and travels in haste to Rome to defend himself against charges.
 Before he could get there, the Roman emperor died, and so Pilate disappears from history.
 Nothing more is known about him.
 Pilate is a man who has everything, but even in this passage you see that there’s really nothing there.

 Listen.
 You and I will spend our lives chasing everything that Pilate had.
 Many of us are doing this right now.
 We want the money, the leisure, the respect, and the power.
 But this passage shows us the futility of this kind of strength.
 These things are idols that promise the world but that ultimately never deliver.
 Mark contrasts the strength of Pilate with the weakness of Jesus, which ultimately turns out to be the greatest strength that ever existed.